-What Is The Customer Journey?
+What Is a Digital Customer Journey?

 Most business is now being done online, whether due to COVID-19 or simply the changing ways consumers prefer to pay bills.
 With this new reality, it’s time to narrow your focus on the digital journey consumers take to learn about your agency and eventually pay their bills.